PostHog/posthog.com/contents/blog/0-to-hero.md

 Our challenge was _standing out_.
 Being developer-focused and open source would, we thought, achieve this.
 It was fun, and, thankfully, we were right.

-We set the product up to be quick to deploy – we created a [Heroku](https://heroku.com) one click deployment.
-We later realized this was a mistake – we wound up eventually focusing on cloud adoption for most users.
-If I started again, I'd have a cloud product too even if it took a week or two longer.
+We set the product up to be quick to deploy – we created a [Heroku](https://heroku.com) one-click deployment.
+We later realized this was a mistake – and eventually focussed on cloud adoption for most users.
+If I started again, I'd have a cloud product too, even if it took a week or two longer.
 I would still have an open-source product, but I wouldn't aim to sell a self-hosted paid product.

 Finally, we picked a permissive license (MIT) because we wanted to see if enterprises would use it, and we felt they'd have rules around using non-permissive open-source licenses.

 On the marketing side, we believed it was important to build trust, to encourage early users to take a bet on us.
 The foundation of trust is transparency, so we built a public handbook – it has been a joy to maintain and expand as we've grown.
 We ran a [Hacker News premortem](/founders/hacker-news-premortem), too.

-Marketing didn't need to be scalable to get the first 10 users.
+Marketing didn't need to be scalable to get the first ten users.
 I asked my friends, only with the goal of building it _for_ someone with a real product.
-We felt this would surface lots of edge cases etc, instead of us building it all locally at first.
+We felt this would surface lots of edge cases, instead of us building it all locally at first.

 And, hey, this wouldn't be PostHog unless I got real specific, so I'm going to tell you how I _actually_ did this.
 Just start at the top and work you way down until you get 10 people to use your product: